Itumeleng2025/Part-2-WED5020/README.md

  Overview

 This phase focuses on enhancing the visual design and interactivity of the SideHustle Connect website using CSS.
-The goal was to create a cohesive, professional, and user-friendly interface across all five web pages: Home, About, Jobs, Sign Up, and Contact.
+The goal was to create a cohesive, professional, and user-friendly interface across all six web pages: Home, About, Jobs, Sign Up, Contact and payment.